-Hand-carved bed and dresser: This Furniture set has a history of residual paranormal activity that has disturbed past owners; some of whom donated the furniture to the Cosmopolitan Hotel.
+Hand-carved bed and dresser: This furniture set has a history of residual paranormal activity that has disturbed past owners, some of whom donated it to the Cosmopolitan Hotel.

 The Game Room: Apparently the spirits enjoy playing board games as well as the living.
-Chairs move; some end up to be around the chess board.
+Chairs move; some end up around the chess board.

 A big Yes Indeed is in order.
-The spirit of Don Juan as well as his daughter Ysidora and perhaps other family members still are enjoying their beloved home, accepting the addition of the second floor, and help the living run the hotel and bar.
+The spirit of Don Juan as well as his daughter Ysidora and perhaps other family members are still enjoying their beloved home, accepting the addition of the second floor, and helping the living run the hotel and bar.
 Some think that Indians who worked here also like to stay.
 Former spirits of guests may also stop by.

 2660 Calhoun Street